stephank/surreal/README.md

    http://www.cwdohnal.com/utglr/
  * Original work done here.

+This means that what you will find here is *not* the complete source code to the Unreal Tournament engine.
+Only some very specific parts have been open-sourced.
+However, there is plenty to improve on.

 The goal is to get Unreal Tournament running smoothly on modern systems.

-For now, it is codenamed Surreal.
+For now, this project is codenamed Surreal.

 Dependencies
 ------------

-For building, you need development files for the following packages:
+For building, you need development files for the following libraries:

- * SDL 1.2
+ * SDL 1.2.x
  * OpenGL 1.?
  * OpenAL 1.1
  * ALURE 1.0
+ * MikMod 3.x

 Building